beckoningstranger/rappelkiste/README.md

 * As a teacher I want to showcase projects that the teaching team has done with the children so that the audience can further build confidence/trust in the team's work.

-* As the manager I want to give people an easy way to get in touch, be it via telephone, email or a contact form so that the team can built a relation with them and their questions get answered.
+* As the manager I want to give people an easy way to get in touch, be it via telephone, email or a contact form so that the team can build a relation with them and their questions get answered.

 [Back to top](<#contents>)